pingfu/pingfu.github.io/_posts/2014-10-23-mono-debian-package-armhf-beaglebone-black.markdown

 ```

-Compiling from source seemed to the next sensible option.
+Compiling from source seemed to be the next sensible option.
 I started by downloading specific [releases][monorls] but the build failed each time (I tried versions 3.10.0, 3.8.0 and 3.6.0).
-It seems unless you have the `mono-devel` package already installed on your system, the tarballs are missing dependencies required for a full build (see [compiling mono on linux][complnx]).
+It seems that unless you have the `mono-devel` package already installed on your system, the tarballs are missing dependencies required for a full build (see [compiling mono on linux][complnx]).

 <!--excerpt-->

-After no success with the tarballs I tried clone the relevant branch from git and tried again.
+After no success with the tarballs I tried to clone the relevant branch from git and tried again.
 Currently the `3.10.0-branch` of Mono [isn't][3100-branch] [building][jenkins], so until that is fixed, I've used `3.8.0-branch`.
 Cloning the branch also isn't enough to pull all of the dependencies for a full compile, but `git submodule` can fix this.

 ```bash
 $ apt-get install git autoconf libtool automake build-essential gettext